jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 Focus requires you to concentrate on one thing at a time.
 This may initially be uncomfortable.

-We may be able to focus, but[&nbsp;our brains also evolved to seek novelty.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4635443/){: target="_blank" rel="noopener noreferrer"}&nbsp;For many of us, focus is boring, and we hate to be bored.
+We may be able to focus, but[our brains also evolved to seek novelty.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4635443/){: target="_blank" rel="noopener noreferrer"} For many of us, focus is boring, and we hate to be bored.

 This is why you lack focus.
 You want it to be fun.
 You want it to be easy.
 You want it to be comfortable.